 Mary does have a genealogy in the Bible, and it is in the Gospel of Matthew.
 However, it can seem like Matthew records the genealogy of Joseph.
 However, if Matthew’s genealogy is about Joseph, then there are some significant problems in the biblical text.
 One is that Joseph would then have two contradictory genealogies in the Bible while Mary had no genealogy.
 An even larger problem, however, is a mathematical one.
 If Joseph is counted as the “husband” of Mary (Matt.
-1:16), there are only 13 generations from the carrying away to Babylon to Christ, and not 14 generations, as Matthew 1:17 says there are: “So all the generations from Abraham to David are fourteen generations, and from David to the carrying away to Babylon are fourteen generations, and from the carrying away to Babylon to the Christ are fourteen generations.”
+1:16), there are only 13 generations from the carrying away to Babylon to Christ, and not 14 generations, as Matthew 1:17 says there are: “So all the generations from Abraham to David are 14 generations, and from David to the carrying away to Babylon are 14 generations, and from the carrying away to Babylon to the Christ are 14 generations.”

 The first set of 14 generations, from Abraham to David, are: 1) Abraham, 2) Isaac, 3) Jacob, 4) Judah, 5) Perez, 6) Hezron, 7) Ram, 8) Amminadab, 9) Nahshon, 10) Salmon, 11) Boaz, 12) Obed, 13) Jesse, 14) David.

-The second set of 14 generation, from David to the carrying away to Babylon, are:
+The second set of 14 generations, from David to the carrying away to Babylon, are:

 1) Solomon, 2) Rehoboam, 3) Abijah, 4) Asa, 5) Jehoshaphat, 6) Jehoram, 7) Uzziah, 8) Jotham, 9) Ahaz, 10) Hezekiah, 11) Manasseh, 12) Amon, 13) Josiah, 14) Jeconiah

-When it come to the last list of 14 generations, however, if we count the generations as they are translated in most Bibles, there are only 13 generations although Scripture says there are 14 generations.
+When it comes to the last list of 14 generations, however, if we count the generations as they are translated in most Bibles, there are only 13 generations although Scripture says there are 14 generations.
 1) Shealtiel, 2) Zerubbabel, 3) Abiud, 4) Eliakim, 5) Azor, 6) Zadok, 7) Akim, 8) Eliud, 9) Eleazar, 10) Mattan, 11) Jacob, 12) Joseph (the husband of Mary), 13) Jesus.

 The problem with the list is obvious and has been pointed out by many commentators: it has only 13 generations, not 14 like Scripture says.
 Some scholars have tried to solve the problem by doing such things as counting names twice, but that hardly does justice to the text.